 This interdisciplinary Master of Arts in Organizational Leadership is designed to provide an online program that will allow students in the region and elsewhere to enhance their knowledge about leadership and apply leadership skills in real-world settings.
 The program will:

 The Master of Science in Nursing program is designed for professional nurses who seek an advanced nursing degree while maintaining current employment.
-Students may choose either the educator or leadership / administrator track.
+Students may choose either the educator, simulation or leadership / administrator track.
 Graduates are qualified to teach in nursing education programs and staff development departments within health care agencies, or to manage nursing care delivery services in health care settings.
 The Master of Science in Nursing program is offered online.
 Ideally, students take two courses for six semesters to complete the program in two calendar years.

 Based on the application of adult learning theory, best practices, and evidence-based teaching, the MSN curriculum is designed to prepare its graduates, not only to function as nurse educators or nurse administrators, but also to retrieve, analyze, and utilize data obtained from a variety of sources and apply research skills and principles learned in the research courses throughout their professional careers.